cyrusbehr/tensorrt-cpp-api/README.md

     </b>
     <br />
     Supports models with single / multiple inputs and single / multiple outputs with batching.
-    "I read all the NVIDIA TensorRT docs so that you don't have to!"
     <br />
     <br />
     <a href="https://www.youtube.com/watch?v=kPJ9uDduxOs">Project Overview Video</a>